tensorfreitas/Siamese-Networks-for-One-Shot-Learning/README.md

 - I noticed that some combination of hyperparameters (especially with high learning rates) would lead to train accuracy stabilizing in 0.5, leading to output always the same probability for all images.
 Therefor I added some early stop conditions to the code.
 - Due to hardware and time limitations, I did get to run a fully optimization run with the parameters described in the paper.
 The code is available though for someone who wants to play with it.
 - I have not been able to reproduce the results reported by the authors (>90% in the evaluation set).
 I was able to get results in the order of 70%+ with SGD+momentum and 80%+ with Adam optimizer.
 I believe this happened because a good set of hyperparameters is harder to find with SGD.
 I believe that with a proper hardware and time, with Bayesian optimization, the results would be much closer to the reported ones (or at least similar to the ones gotten with Adam optimizer).
+- The code uses GPy and GPyOpt for Bayesian Hyperparameter Optimization.

 ## References
 - Koch, Gregory, Richard Zemel, and Ruslan Salakhutdinov.
 "Siamese neural networks for one-shot image recognition."
 ICML Deep Learning Workshop.
 Vol. 2.
 2015.

 ## Credits

-I would like to give credit to a blog post that introduced me to this paper.
-The blog post has also include code for this paper, despite having some differences regarding this repo (Adam optimizer is used, layerwise learning-rate option is not available).
+I would like to give credit to a blog post that introduced me to this paper, when I was searching for Siamese Networks.
+The blog post  also includes code for this paper, despite having some differences regarding this repo (Adam optimizer is used, layerwise learning-rate option is not available).
 It is a great blog post go check it out:

 - [One Shot Learning and Siamese Networks in Keras](https://sorenbouma.github.io/blog/oneshot/)